AdobeDocs/dep/src/pages/courses/index.md

 #### Experience Platform Essentials

-Go in depth to learn about how the Adobe Experience Platform is architected
+Go deep into the inner workings of the Adobe Experience Platform from an architectural lens to better understand how it is built so that you can appropriately design, build and leverage all the capabilities it offers to deliver next-gen marketing experiences.

 * [Coming Soon!](index.md)